Cobra16319/cobra-bot/README.md

 Setting up
 ------------
 Assuming your project (Virtual Env)  named "Discord" on your Desktop.
+(I will be adding a section to use Vault for keys.)
+Ensure you use your discord keys in a safe way for dev.

 ### Starting from scratch
 	$ easy_install pip